Knicks PG Derrick Rose misses game for unknown reason

 - A Seattle mini-mall closes and neighbors hope and worry ... again | Jerry Large

-Rose practiced with the team during its morning shootaround and coach Jeff Hornacek gave no indication shortly before the game that the point guard would not be available.
+Rose practiced with the team during its morning shootaround, and coach Jeff Hornacek gave no indication shortly before the game that the point guard would not be available.

 Brandon Jennings started at the point, with the Knicks saying only that Rose was not with the team.
 Even New York players weren’t aware of the details after the team’s 110-96 loss to the Pelicans.